 In addition to physical exercise, this breed must have mental stimulation.
 Otherwise, these dogs become bored and agitated, which can lead to destructiveness and other unwanted behaviors.
 The best way to keep a Doberman happy is with ongoing training.

-With this being of medium-size and with little shedding, it is recommended that they be kept indoors, provided there is enough space for moving around and playing.
+With this breed being of medium-size and with little shedding, it is recommended that they be kept indoors, provided there is enough space for moving around and playing.

 As mentioned, Doberman Pinscher dogs should always go through obedience training and be socialized while young because this dog has a stubborn streak that could get out of hand.